manticoresoftware/manticoresearch-net/README.md

-# ManticoreSearch - the C# library for the Manticore Search Client
+# Manticore .Net client

+Official client for Manticore Search.

 ❗ WARNING: this is a development version of the client.
 The latest release's readme is https://github.com/manticoresoftware/manticoresearch-net/tree/3.3.0